razan-aboushi/Edu_Spark/README.md

  + Git and GithHub.

 ## MVC Pattern
 - Model Database
 - View HTML
 - Controller Node JS

 ### 💻⚙️ Development Setup :
-## To set up a local development environment for the HireHints project, follow these steps :-
+## To set up a local development environment for the EduSpark project, follow these steps :-

 1. Prerequisites :